MarioGit19/bpl3/PLAN.md

 ---

-## [6] Allow Structs to Inherit Primitives
+## [6] Allow Structs to Inherit Primitives ✅

 **Description:** Permit `struct MyInt : int { ... }` so a struct can behave as a primitive type with additional methods/fields.
 This enables creating specialized primitive types with domain-specific methods while maintaining compatibility with code expecting the base primitive type.

 **Implementation Notes:**

-- Carefully design memory layout to ensure compatibility with base primitive
+- ✅ Carefully design memory layout to ensure compatibility with base primitive (`__base__` field)
-- Implement type compatibility rules: instances of `MyInt` must be usable where `int` is expected
+- ✅ Implement type compatibility rules: instances of `MyInt` must be usable where `int` is expected
-- Implement implicit conversion rules (MyInt -> int when needed)
+- ✅ Implement implicit conversion rules (MyInt -> int when needed)
-- Handle method overriding semantics for primitive methods
+- ✅ Handle method overriding semantics for primitive methods
-- Consider specialization in codegen for performance
+- ✅ Consider specialization in codegen for performance
-- Generate efficient code that doesn't add overhead for the wrapper struct
+- ✅ Generate efficient code that doesn't add overhead for the wrapper struct
-- Support field additions on top of primitive base
+- ✅ Support field additions on top of primitive base
-- Handle constructors and conversions properly
+- ✅ Handle constructors and conversions properly

 **Acceptance Criteria:**

-- `MyInt` instances can be passed to APIs expecting `int`
+- ✅ `MyInt` instances can be passed to APIs expecting `int`
-- Struct can add methods to the primitive type
+- ✅ Struct can add methods to the primitive type
-- Memory layout is compatible with base primitive type
+- ✅ Memory layout is compatible with base primitive type
-- Overrides of primitive methods are callable
+- ✅ Overrides of primitive methods are callable
-- Performance remains acceptable (no unnecessary boxing/unboxing)
+- ✅ Performance remains acceptable (no unnecessary boxing/unboxing)

 ---